 What should I expect from couples counseling?

 For couples who have never been in any kind of therapy or counseling before, I find there can be some misconceptions about what couples counseling is like.
-One or both partners might be afraid that the therapist will take sides against them, or point out all of their flaws and tell them how horrible they are.
+One or both partners might be afraid that the therapist will take sides against them, or try to convince them that their viewpoint is wrong.
 The reality of counseling is very different from this!

 First and foremost, I work to establish a safe, caring, and respectful environment where both partners can feel free from judgment.
 During the initial phone consultation, I will ask you about the "big picture" stuff regarding your life and relationship, such as how long you and your partner have been together, whether you have any kids, what types of struggles you've endured together, and what kinds of things you'd like to change in your relationship.